Ulaanbaatar: Education

-Ulaanbaatar is home to most of Mongolia's major universities, among them the National University of Mongolia, Mongolian University of Science and Technology, Mongolian State University of Agriculture, Mongolian National University of Medical Sciences, Mongolian State University of Education, and the Mongolian University of Art and Culture, and the University of Finance and Economics.
+Ulaanbaatar is home to most of Mongolia's major universities, among them the National University of Mongolia, Mongolian University of Science and Technology, Mongolian University of Life Sciences, Mongolian National University of Medical Sciences, Mongolian National University of Education, Mongolian State University of Arts and Culture and the University of Finance and Economics.

 The American School of Ulaanbaatar and the International School of Ulaanbaatar are examples of Western-style K-12 education in English for Mongolian nationals and foreign residents.

 Libraries

-National Library

 The National Library of Mongolia is located in Ulaanbaatar and includes an extensive historical collection, items in non-Mongolian languages and a special children's collection.

-Public libraries

 The Metropolitan Central Library of Ulaanbaatar, sometimes also referred to as the Ulaanbaatar Public Library, is a public library with a collection of about 500,000 items.
 It has 232,097 annual users and a total of 497,298 loans per year.
-It does charge users a registration fee of 3800 to 4250 tugrik, or about US$3.29 to 3.68.
+It does charge users a registration fee of 3800 to 4250 tugrik, or about US$1.06 to $1.18.
 The fees may be the result of operating on a budget under $176,000 per year.
 They also host websites on classical and modern Mongolian literature and food, in addition to providing free internet access.

 In 1986, the Ulaanbaatar government created a centralized system for all public libraries in the city, known as the Metropolitan Library System of Ulaanbaatar (MLSU).
 This system coordinates management, acquisitions, finances and policy among public libraries in the capital, in addition to providing support to school and children's libraries.
 Other than the Metropolitan Central Library, the MLSU has four branch libraries.
-They are in the Chingeltei District (established in 1946), in the Han-Uul District (established in 1948), in the Bayanzurkh District (established in 1968) and in the Songino-Hairkhan District (established in 1991).
+They are in Chingeltei District (established in 1946), Khan-Uul District (established in 1948), Bayanzurkh District (established in 1968) and iSongino-Khairkhan District (established in 1991).
 There is also a Children's Central Library, which was established in 1979.